I see Nancy Pelosi show America every day that Trump doesn't intimidate her and that she can hold her own. She is getting under his skin.

 Nancy Pelosi's Early Life

-Nancy Patricia was born in 1940, the only girl with 6 brothers—surely where she gets some of her grit.
-Her father was a Democratic Congressman from Maryland, and he also severed as Mayor of Baltimore.
+Nancy Patricia D'Alesandro was born in 1940, the youngest child and only girl with six brothers—this is surely where she gets some of her grit.
+Her father was a Democratic Congressman from Maryland, and he also served as Mayor of Baltimore.
 She became interested in politics early on from helping with her father's campaign.

 Nancy Pelosi is arguably the most powerful woman in American politics to date.
-She has represented her district and the American people as a whole for 31 years.
+She has represented her district and the American people since 1987.

 How Did She Get There?